-He is an award-winning international stage director, producer, festival director, playwright, adapter, developer of new work, teacher, and published scholar, whose artistic work has been seen around the country, Off-Broadway and at numerous major regional theaters, as well as around the world.
+He is an award-winning international stage director, producer, festival director, playwright, adapter, developer of new work, teacher, and published scholar.
+His artistic work has been seen around the country, off-Broadway, and at numerous theaters, both regional and around the world.
 He is also Vice-President of the International Theatre Institute, the world’s largest performing arts organization, with centers in more than 100 countries, and he represents the Americas on ITI’s Executive Board and Executive Council, and serves as co-President of the US Center of ITI.
 He is also Founding Director of Unesco’s Global Network of Higher Education in the Performing Arts, and produced and launched the Network’s first global festival at the 2017 ITI World Congress in Segovia, Spain.
 He is a member of the Board of Directors of Theatre Communications Group (TCG), and co-creator of the Global Theatre Initiative, a partnership between The Lab and TCG which promotes cross-cultural collaboration and cultivates new strategies to maximize the global theatre field’s opportunities and impact.
-His engagement in the convergence between global performance and politics has taken his work in recent years to Sudan, China, Poland, South Africa, Australia, Russia, Bangladesh, Cambodia, Peru, Bulgaria, Armenia, Japan, Chile, Canada, Italy, the Netherlands, France, New Zealand, and throughout the UK, and into collaborations with artists from Syria, Iraq, Pakistan, Belarus, Israel, Afghanistan, Palestine, Ghana, Egypt, the Congo, the Czech Republic, India, Serbia, Sweden, Germany, the Philippines, Uganda, among other places.
+His engagement in the convergence between global performance and politics has taken his work in recent years to Sudan, China, Poland, South Africa, Australia, Russia, Bangladesh, Cambodia, Peru, Bulgaria, Armenia, Japan, Chile, Canada, Italy, the Netherlands, France, New Zealand, the UK, and into collaborations with artists from Syria, Iraq, Pakistan, Belarus, Israel, Afghanistan, Palestine, Ghana, Egypt, the Congo, the Czech Republic, India, Serbia, Sweden, Germany, the Philippines, and Uganda.
 From 2007-2016, he served as Artistic Director of the Davis Performing Arts Center at Georgetown.